 One set of skills that has been hollowed out among people over the years is the ability to cook.
 People these days are used to having other people prepare food for them.
 While our grandparents could go into a pantry and come up with a dozen things they could make, that’s not the case these days.
 It’s more like, what kind of frozen dinner can I find?

 The TV show “Iron Chef” features professional cooks going into a pantry and coming up with these fancy dishes that they can make with the ingredients on the show producers list.

 That’s the skill you need to build in times like this.
 Awful food leads to discontent.
+Good food supports the immune system.
 When you feel like you have the flu, what will you want to eat?
 Think about that.

 Try playing “Iron Chef” tonight.
 Most recipes and cookbooks don’t help you build skills in this area.
 Their recipes are too complicated.
 It’s easier to have fewer ingredients than too many.
 Look for recipes with just a few ingredients.
 Look for lists of substitutions.
 Free yourself to try things.

 Keeping your head and being smart is always a good idea.
-That’s the way to mentally boost your immune system.
+That’s the way to boost your immune system mentally.
 That’s the way to sleep the best.
 Using your dream journal and your ability to interpret your dreams is the best way to handle your natural fears.

 Using your head, too, helps you face these days confidently.
 When you’re confident, you help others be confident too.
 The “fight or flight” response is useful for getting you out of an immediate crisis, not so much of a protracted, ongoing one.